Learn how gestational surrogacy can make parenthood possible

 Ways to create an embryo

 No matter what the scenario is, the process is the same.
-A sperm fertilizes an egg and that resulting embryo gets transferred to the surrogate’s uterus.
+A sperm fertilizes an egg and we transfer that resulting embryo to the surrogate’s uterus.
 How the embryo is created differs depending on your situation.

 - A biological father’s sperm can fertilize a donor egg.